steevenakintilo/TwitterResultBot/README.md

 # TwitterResultBot

-A bot that will take a screenshot of your recent mention and dm to see if you have one a giveaway This bot is really usefull if you have several bot and you don't want to check if you won somethig by hand
+A bot that will take a screenshot of your recent mention + direct message and will send it to your discord server to see if you have won one a giveaway
+This bot is really usefull if you have several bot and you don't want to check if you won somethig by hand

 ## Requirements